Updated 14 May 2021

-The information within our guidance is tailored towards RYA affiliated clubs and recognised training centres as well as individual members and the wider boating community across Scotland and is designed to aid your decision-making process and planning, not replace it.
+The information within the latest guidance is tailored towards RYA affiliated clubs and recognised training centres as well as individual members and the wider boating community across Scotland and is designed to aid your decision-making process and planning, not replace it.

-It is still possible to go boating as a form of exercise, following the outdoor gathering rules, but we remind everyone that that we are in the grip of a pandemic that has become significantly worse in recent weeks.
-The overriding message for Scotland’s boating community is to ‘Stay at Home’ wherever possible and we must all do our bit to stop the spread of the virus.
+The overriding message for Scotland’s boating community is to minimise risk wherever possible and we must all do our bit to stop the spread of the virus.

 RYA Guiding Principles - applying across Scotland and other Home Countries